woolel/gliesbookstorage/docs/32_Indicators of Sustainability.md

-## 23. Indicators of Sustainability
+## chapter 23.
+Indicators of Sustainability

 What is a sustainable agroecosystem?
 In Chapter 1 we answered this question by saying that a sustainable agroecosystem is one that maintains the resource base upon which it depends, relies on a minimum of artificial inputs from outside the farm system, manages pests and diseases through internal regulating mechanisms, and is able to recover from the disturbances caused by cultivation and harvest.